SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative

 \subsection{Reinforcement Post-training for Driving Planners}

 Reinforcement learning (RL) has been shown to further enhance the capabilities of pretrained models by combining sampling-based exploration with reward-driven policy optimization \cite{zhang2025carplanner,jiang2025alphadrive,li2026plannerrft}.
-Recent studies on reinforcement learning for driving planners generally focus on fine-tuning two major classes of generative model.
+Recent studies on reinforcement learning for driving planners generally focus on fine-tuning two major classes of generative models.
 The first line of work, analogous to RL fine-tuning for large language models, uses autoregressive generation to model each motion token as a continuous distribution and perform policy improvement \cite{li2024think2drive,peng2024improving,tang2025plan}.
 However, this approach inherently suffers from conflicts between sequence-level and token-level objectives, and temporal instability induced by sequential decoding.
 In contrast, diffusion models provide an inherently temporally consistent decision process and produce diverse actions through probabilistic denoising in continuous space, making them particularly well-suited to RL’s exploration and exploitation paradigm.
 For example, TrajHF\cite{li2025finetuning} proposes a human feedback-driven RL fine-tuning scheme that aligns generative trajectory models with diverse human driving preferences.
 ReCogDrive\cite{li2025recogdrive} fine-tunes the diffusion planner using RL with a non-reactive simulator to generate safer and more stable trajectories.